The motto for the state of Alaska is “North to the Future” – The motto is meant to distinguish The Last Frontier as a land of promise.

 That promise is lacking in one department: baseball.

 APSU pitcher Nolan Monaghan is no stranger to this.
-The lack of drive for advancement around the game, combined with a lack of any regional university offering the sport, made Monaghan the lone division one baseball player from Alaska for the 2020 season, according to research done by Van Williams of the Alaska American Legion.
+The lack of drive for advancement around the game, combined with a lack of any regional university offering the sport, made Monaghan one of two division one baseball players from Alaska for the 2020 season, according to research done by Van Williams of the Alaska American Legion.

 The distance doesn’t bother Monaghan, even with a three hour time change and being over 3,900 miles away from his hometown in Wasilla, AK.
 The concept of playing away from home in pursuit of a baseball career is a commonality within the lives of all Alaskan ballplayers.

 “For me, I’m okay with being away from home,” Monaghan said.
 “It’s nothing I couldn’t handle.
 I knew it the whole time, even when I was in little league, to play college baseball I would have to leave the state and play.
 It was something that everybody who doesn’t play for leisure understands.”

 Monaghan describes the biggest non-weather related difference between Alaskan baseball and his collegiate stops at Feather River and APSU to be the competition.

 The pitcher believes the lack of division one advancement for Alaskan players is due to the competition, or lack thereof, found within the high school levels of baseball.

 “I would have to say with every team in Alaska, you have a few good players on every team and those are the people that you have to show you’re better than,” Monaghan said.
 “A lot of people play more casually here in most parts.”

 Even with high-profile names like Mark McGwire, Barry Bonds and Randy Johnson of the 1970s, summer league baseball teams continuously struggle to stay afloat in Alaska.
 In June 2019, the Peninsula Oilers of the Alaskan Baseball League faced financial trouble due to lack of interest in the area.